 To answer this question, we need to pause for a second and go back a few years to discuss one of the most controversial topics of Bitcoin’s code – the block size and scalability issue.

 Bitcoin transactions don’t get confirmed instantly.
-In order for a transaction to be considered as confirmed it needs to be included as part of a block of transactions on the Bitcoin ledger, known as the blockchain.
+In order for a transaction to be considered confirmed, it needs to be included as part of a block of transactions on the Bitcoin ledger, known as the blockchain.
+Check out this article to learn more about Bitcoin Transaction Confirmations and Blocks.

 A new block of transactions is added to the blockchain on average about every 10 minutes.

 Similar to any type of digital data, adding Bitcoin transactions to a block requires storage space, and the maximum capacity for each block of transactions is 1 MB.
-When you consider the average Bitcoin transaction size, you’ll find that a block is able to hold about 2700 transactions.
+When you consider the average Bitcoin transaction size, you’ll find that a block can hold about 2700 transactions.

 2700 transactions every 10 minutes means 4.6 transactions a second, that’s not a lot.
 Visa, for comparison, can confirm 1,700 transactions per second.